luyangkenneth/evolution-of-resumes/index.md

 ## Year 4 Summer (June 2018)

 This was the last resume that I sent out before I got my final internship at my dream company, Asana.
-If you're curious about what my complete timeline looks like, you can check out my [LinkedIn](https://www.linkedin.com/in/luyangkenneth/).

-Across the different versions, I've made many space-saving changes that helped me to accommodate everything I wanted to include in my resume.
+Across the different versions, I've made many space-saving changes to help me accommodate everything I wanted to include in my resume.
 I suppose you may be able to take away a thing or two 🙂

-Some final pointers about applying for US internships:
+A few other pointers about applying for US internships:
 - While it was sufficient to state that I was graduating in 2019, I learnt that recruiters really want to know your exact graduation date (month + year) to project your timeline for full-time conversion, so it doesn't hurt to be more specific.
 In the US, the primary goal for hiring interns is to convert them to full-time.
 This isn't always the case in Singapore.
 - On the same note, US companies care about whether you are eligible for full-time work authorization (whereas internship visas are pretty straightforward to get), so you are usually required to declare your visa status when you apply online.
 I strongly suspect that most (if not all) companies automatically filter out applicants from schools outside of the US, because we are statistically less likely to be guaranteed to have full-time work authorization.
 However, some companies might not know about the [H-1B1-Singapore visa](https://en.wikipedia.org/wiki/H-1B1_visa), so if you are a Singaporean citizen, you should probably mention it in your resume.

 ![](Y4Summer%20(June%202018).png)

+## Conclusion

+Looking back, I'm glad things worked out, and I'm indebted to all the people who helped me along the way.
+If you're curious about what my complete timeline looks like, you can check out my [LinkedIn profile](https://www.linkedin.com/in/luyangkenneth/).

+Finally, I'd love to have you join our Facebook group, [NUS Project Intern](https://www.facebook.com/groups/2329473803976246/)!
+This is a place to ask anything related to tech internships and new grad jobs, with a focus on Singapore and the US.
+It's also a community where we can share resources and stories with each other.
+I'm happy to answer any questions over there 😊